Ross PTO Bylaws

 Section 1.
 Any parent or legal guardian or any adult standing in place of parents for a student may be a member and have voting rights.
 The principal and any teacher and staff employed at the school may be a member and have voting rights.

 Section 2.
 Dues, if any, will be established by the executive board.
-If dues are charges, a member must have paid his or her dues at least 14 calendar days before the meeting to be considered a member in good standing with voting rights.
+If dues are charged, a member must have paid his or her dues at least 14 calendar days before the meeting to be considered a member in good standing with voting rights.

 Article IV: Officers and Elections